Noisy, Non-Smooth, Non-Convex Estimation of Moment Condition Models: Comparisons with other methods

 \citet{robinson1988} and \citet{andrews1997} suggest a two-step algorithm where a grid-search produces a consistent estimator $\tilde \theta_n$ and an additional k-step Newton-Raphson iterations yield an estimate which is asymptotically first-order equivalent to $\hat\theta_n$, the required $k$ depends on the rate of convergence of $\tilde\theta_n$.
 Take $\alpha \in (0,1/2]$, the first-step requires $\|\tilde \theta_n - \hat\theta_n\| \leq O(n^{-\alpha})$, which implies $O(n^{\alpha d_\theta})$ iterations are required.
 For the second step, \citet{andrews1997} shows that $k > -\log(\alpha)/\log(2)$ iterations are required.
 Overall, the procedure requires $O(n^{d/\alpha}) -\log(\alpha)/\log(2)$ iterations.
 In comparision, Lemma \ref{lem:cv_global} implies that $k + O(|\log(n)|)$ iterations are required which is an order of magnitude smaller.
 Using the Sobol or Halton sequence, we have $k = O(\underline{r}_g^{-d_\theta})$, up to log terms, which is typically much smaller than $n^{\alpha d_\theta}$.

-The key difference between the two approaches is that the local optimization step in \citet{robinson1988}, \citet{andrews1997} needs to be initialized in a vanishing neighborhood $\|\tilde\theta_n - \theta^\dagger\| = o_p(1)$ whereas Theorem \ref{th:sgn_local} shows that the local step is valid for $\|\theta_0 - \hat\theta_n\| \leq R_{n,\varepsilon} = R - o(1)$ with high probability, which is an increasing neighborhood which is required to improve the global rate of convergence.
+The key difference between the two approaches is that the local optimization step in \citet{robinson1988}, \citet{andrews1997} needs to be initialized in a vanishing neighborhood $\|\tilde\theta_n - \theta^\dagger\| = o_p(1)$ whereas Theorem \ref{th:sgn_local} shows that the local step is valid for $\|\theta_0 - \hat\theta_n\| \leq R_{n,\varepsilon} = R - o(1)$ with high probability, which is a non-vanishing neighborhood; a requirement to improve the global rate of convergence.
+Here, the local step does not require to first produce a consistent estimator, unlike existing methods.